Network resilience

-Critical infrastructures are usually modeled as spatially embedded networks, where vulnerability analysis has also found interesting and surprising results.
-The natural disaster, including earthquakes and landslides, could be modeled by localized damages or attacks to the spatial network of critical infrastructures.
-Berezin et al. \cite{berezin2015localized} have proposed a general theoretical model for localized damage to a spatially embedded network with functional dependency.
-They have found that localized damage can cause substantially more harm to spatial networks than equivalent random damage.
-Localized damage will generate cascading failure when the attack size is larger than a critical value independent of the system size (i.e., a zero fraction).
-Empirical study \cite{yang2017small} also confirms this modeling result.
-With the data of the North American power grid from 2008 to 2013, they found that significant cascading failures are usually associated with concurrent events closer to each other and the vulnerable set.
-Localized damage models have also been extended to interdependent infrastructures with terrorist attacks \cite{wu2016modeling, Asztalos2014Cascading} or vulnerability analysis \cite{ouyang2016critical}.
+Critical infrastructures are usually modeled as spatially embedded networks, and vulnerability analysis performed in this work has produced exciting and surprising results.
+The resilience of critical infrastructures to natural disasters, including earthquakes and landslides, could be modeled as localized attacks on spatial networks.
+Berezin et al. \cite{berezin2015localized} proposed a general theoretical model for localized damage to a spatially embedded network with functional dependency.
+They found that localized damage can cause substantially more harm to spatial networks than can equivalent amounts of random damage.
+Localized damage will generate cascading failure when the attack size exceeds a critical value that is independent of the system size (i.e., a zero fraction).
+An empirical study \cite{yang2017small} confirmed this modeling result.
+Using North American power grid data collected between 2008 and 2013, the authors found that significant cascading failures are usually associated with concurrent events that occur close to each other in the vulnerable set.
+Localized damage models have also been extended to interdependent infrastructures in analyses of terrorist attacks \cite{wu2016modeling} and in vulnerability analysis \cite{ouyang2016critical}.